With fake job ads flooding online job boards nowadays, you’ll definitely come across a shady job posting or two.

 While the allure of over-the-top benefits and unusually high salaries might catch your eye at first, don’t just haphazardly dive in without doing your research.

-Here are 5 basic red flags to look out for when seeking employment online.
+Here are 5 basic red flags to look out for when seeking employment through online job sites.

 This is the biggest red flag of all!
-Any job that requires upfront payment, for whatever reason, should be avoided.
-Scammers might ask potential candidates to send money for reasons such as a startup or training fees, travel charges, or visa and passport costs.
-Others would require you to purchase their so-called “required” software or starter kit necessary for work.
+Scammers might ask you to pay upfront in order to be considered for a job.
+For example, they might request you to send money for training, travel charges, or visa and passport costs.
+Others might ask you to purchase their so-called “required” software or starter kit necessary for work.
 If they ask you to shell out an amount before getting hired, stay away!
-Remember, you are looking for a job to get paid, not the other way around.
+Remember, you’re looking for a job to get paid, not the other way around.

 Is the job description unclear or missing important details?
 Is it littered with grammatical errors and misspellings?
 If yes, chances are it’s most likely a fake.
 A job description tells a lot about a company or employer.
 Legitimate remote job listings are written professionally, have detailed job descriptions, and contain quite specific requirements — usually including necessary skills or experience and educational credentials.